 Now throw in ESXi and a small NAS, and complexity just went up 200 – 300% if you plan to use shared storage (datastores), and other VMware features or products.

 One or two people will not have the cycles to do all the support, maintenance and operation duties that will go undone and eventually this will cause outages and waste.

-My team was never large enough, or had the right expertise, to do all the projects they were be assigned.
+My team was never large enough or had the right expertise, to do all the projects they were being assigned.
 “Busted again!”